lima-vm/lima/README.md

 The goal of Lima is to promote [containerd](https://containerd.io) including [nerdctl (contaiNERD ctl)](https://github.com/containerd/nerdctl) to Mac users, but Lima can be used for non-container applications as well.

+## Adopters

+- [Rancher Desktop](https://rancherdesktop.io/): Kubernetes and container management to the desktop
+- [Colima](https://github.com/abiosoft/colima): Docker (and Kubernetes) on macOS with minimal setup

 ## Examples

 ### uname